chfrank-cgn/chfrank-cgn.github.io/ovirt-cluster.md

 }
 ```

-The individual instances are based on oVirt templates, which already include all platform specific settings and have docker installed:
+The individual instances are based on oVirt templates, which include all platform specific settings and have docker installed already:

 ```
 resource "ovirt_vm" "control" {